Key Takeaway

 - Tirzepatide is contraindicated in patients with a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

-- The thyroid C-cell tumor warning is based on animal studies and has not been confirmed in humans.
+- The thyroid C-cell tumor warning is based on animal studies and hasn't been confirmed in humans.

 - Report any neck lumps, difficulty swallowing, persistent hoarseness, or shortness of breath to your physician promptly.